ankrutik/notes/aws/solutions_arch_cert/notes.md

 Disable, wait for some time, delete

+*TODO How is this different than a multivalue load balancer?*

-## VPC endpoints
+## VPC endpoints - private conn your VPC to certain AWS services

+What are VPC end points?

+- these are virtual devices
-privately connection your VPC to **only certain supported** AWS services and VPC endpoint services without without internet gateway, NAT, VPN, Direct Connect.
+- used to **privately** connect your VPC to **only certain supported** AWS services and VPC endpoint services
+-  without internet gateway, NAT, VPN, Direct Connect
+- traffic never leaves the Amazon network, Internet is not used

+**Types of endpoints:**

+- interface
+  - provide private connectivity to services powered by PrivateLink, being AWS services, your own services or SaaS solutions, and supports connectivity over Direct Connect
+- gateway
+  - only for AWS services including S3 and DynamoDB
+  - routes traffic via Amazon's private network

 No public IP needed.

-Traffic doesn't leave amazon network.

 Instance in private subnet sends message to VPC endpoint gateway.
 The gateway then sends the message  to the AWS service.

-Endpoints are virtual devices.

-Types of endpoints:

-- interface
-- gateway: S3, DynamoDB

-## AWS PrivateLink
+## AWS PrivateLink - conn VPC to other VPC

-Ways to connect to other VPC:
+**Other ways to connect to other VPC:**

-- open up to Internet via Internet Gateway: problems with security, have to setup firewall, etc.
+- open up to Internet via **Internet Gateway**: problems with security, have to setup firewall, etc.
-- use VPC peering: will have to create that many star config connections and gets hard to manage for large number of peers
+- use **VPC peering**: will have to create that many star config connections and gets hard to manage for large number of peers

+**What PrivateLink offers:**

+- none of the problems of Internet Gateways and Peering
+- No need to configure VPC peering, NAT, Internet gateways, route tables, etc.
+- connect your VPC to 10s, 100s, 1000s of customer VPCs

-Use PrivateLink instead:
+**What PrivateLink needs:**

-- network load balancer on service side
+- service side: network load balancer
-- Elastic network interface (ENI) on customer side
+- customer side: Elastic network interface (ENI)

-Take static IP of network load balancer and open it up on the ENI
+- Take static IP of network load balancer and open it up on the ENI.

-Useful to connect your VPC to 10s, 100s, 1000s of customer VPCs.

-No VPC peering, NAT, Internet gateways, route tables, etc.

-## AWS Transit Gateway
+## AWS Transit Gateway - simplify complex n/w topologies

-Network topologies can get very complicated.
+**Problem to solve**: Network topologies can get very complicated.

-Transit gateway is "**hub-spoke**" like topology to **simplify**.
+Transit gateway is "**hub-spoke**" like topology to simplify.
+All VPCs that need to connect to each other needs to connect to the Transit Gateway.

 Transitive peering between 1000s of VPC and on-prem DCs.